 Not only will Trends show you the hottest topics being searched on Google, but it also allows you to enter a topic or keyword and find out related topics and queries that are trending.

 You can filter trends by time period, so you can get up the day (or even hour) trend reports.
-Unless you are reporting the news you should limit the time period to the last 30 or 90 days.
+Unless you report the news, you should limit the period to the last 30 or 90 days.

 Use Trends to qualify how hot the topics are that you found from examining your competitors and AnswerThePublic, as well as use it to find altogether new topics.